-The orange insole is very similar to the green but the heel cup is a little narrower.
-The insert offers the highest level of support and is best for high or flexible arches.
-It has a layer of high-impact durable foam in the forefoot which offers an increased comfort level, especially for high impact activities.
+The Superfeet orange insole offers the highest level of support and is best for high or flexible arches.
+The orange insert is very similar to the green but the heel cup is a little narrower.
+This insole has a layer of high-impact durable foam in the forefoot which offers an increased comfort level, especially for high impact activities.
 The foam feature causes a slight cost increase from the green, but most Superfeet fans agree that paying $5 more the extra comfort is worth it.
 Like the green, the orange is a high-volume insole and will need some room in your shoe so it is best if the shoe has a liner that you can remove.

-Ahh, the blue Superfeet insert!
 When the green is too high, go to the blue.
-This insert is often a favorite of those who have a medium, regular arch.
+The Superfeet Blue insole is often a favorite of those who have a medium, regular arch.
 The fit profile boasts medium profile/medium volume, which means it also takes up less room in the shoe than the green or orange.
 Some consumers who like the green insole will use the blue for the shoes that have less space for an orthotic.

-The carbon insole is not as popular as some of the other inserts, but it should be.
+The Carbon Superfeet insoles are the best insoles for athletes with tight fitting shoes.
+The carbon insert is not as popular as some of the other inserts, but it should be.
 It has a unique design and is lighter than the others, combining strong carbon fiber with ultralight foam to make one of the best inserts for athletes.
-One awesome feature about this insole is that it will fit in most cleats, which makes it a worthy investment for those who play sports such as soccer, ultimate frisbee, football, or any other sports where cleats are necessary.
+One awesome feature about this insole is that it will fit in most cleats, which makes it a worthy investment for those who play sports such as soccer, Ultimate Frisbee, football, or any other sports where cleats are necessary.
 The FIT profile is for a low arch; however, that is necessary to get the low volume insert that will fit in tight-fitting shoes.
 So even if you have a high arch you might want this insert for your cleats or other shoes that don’t have much room for anything in addition to your foot.
 And if it still doesn’t fit – trim the end.
 Also, on a side note, these insoles are extra light (so they won’t slow you down.)

-The black insert is one of the few Superfeet full length insoles that is ideal for tight-fitting footwear.
-They are thin insoles that are great for cleats or other shoes that don’t have a removable liner.
+The Black Superfeet insole is a full length insert that is ideal for tight-fitting footwear.
+The black is a thin insert that is great for cleats and other shoes that don’t have a removable liner.
 They are designed for a low-profile arch, but even if you have a higher arch, they will add some support for those tight-fitting shoes.
 The black insoles also have a stabilizer beneath the heel cup which adds extra stability and support for those who tend to overpronate.

-For those of you who say, “I need more cushion,” this one is for you.
-This is a delux insert offering a layer of high comfort foam over the entire footbed & stability plate.
+The Superfeet Everyday is an excellent option if you need a little more cushion.
+This is a deluxe insert offering a layer of high comfort foam over the entire footbed & stability plate.
 The insole is ideal for medium to high arches or a flexible foot.
 It will take up some room in your shoe because of that extra layer of memory cloud cushion.